 Interviewing Job Candidates

 For sanctuary hiring, much like hiring for other nonprofit organizations, having a structured interview process can be a highly valuable tactic for helping to determine if a candidate is a right fit.
 Some organizations have the interviewee shadow the department (if there is an existing department) that they are interested in joining to ensure that the candidate has a solid understanding of what their day will look like and to get to know who they might be working with.
-Interviews are also a good way to gauge the commitment of a candidate and ensure that they will culturally gel with the Founder and other members of the organization.
+Interviews are also a good way to gauge the commitment of a candidate and ensure that they will culturally gel with the Someone who starts an organization.
+A Founder may or may not also be the Executive Director of an organization. and other members of the organization.
 Conducting multiple rounds of interviews with candidates is an excellent way to gauge the commitment of candidates, though it’s important to respect interviewee’s time and be clear if someone doesn’t seem to be the right fit earlier in the process if possible.

 Checking The Fine Print